nathan-hega/feasibility-etl/README.md

 ### Development
 A couple of very important parameters to be aware of before you begin development:

-_note: All of these support environment variables and command line overrides - I recommend you set up permanent environment variables on your machine for username, password, and max results if you plan on developing._
+_Note: All of these support environment variables and command line overrides - I recommend you set up permanent environment variables on your machine for username, password, and max results if you plan on developing._

 #### max_results
 **This is crucial for development, otherwise you could overload and consequently crash the JIRA servers.** This dictates the max results returned from the initial `/api/search` call.
 If this number is high, the API will be crushed by a large number of requests and may crash.
 I recommend using a small, single digit number during development.
 If testing with larger data sets is necessary, be sure to test during low load hours.

 #### username / password
-**username** - JIRA API username (can use your JIRA sign in credentials) **password** - JIRA API password (can use your JIRA sign in credentials)
+**username** - JIRA API username (can use your JIRA sign in credentials)

+**password** - JIRA API password (can use your JIRA sign in credentials)

 Example: `node etl.js --username "username" --password "password" --max_results 3`